 The University of Arizona Biosphere 2 has a unique history that has led to its current purpose and mission in the College of Science to serve as a center for research, outreach, teaching and life-long learning about Earth, its living systems, and its place in the universe.
-The name “Biosphere 2” derives from the idea that it is modeled on Earth, the first biosphere.
+The name “Biosphere 2” derives from the idea that it is modeled after Earth, the first biosphere.
 There are five ecosystems under glass including: ocean, mangrove wetlands, tropical rainforest, savanna grassland, and fog desert.

-Visits to Biosphere 2 can include an interactive tour that provides a historical overview of the Biosphere 2 project, a look inside “under-the-glass” at the biological systems within the structure, and a discussion of past and current research underway, including emphasis on the current flagship study: the Landscape Evolution Observatory (LEO).
+Visits to Biosphere 2 include a comprehensive tour of the facility with an interactive discussion of the Biosphere 2 project through time; a look inside “under-the-glass” at the biological systems within the structure; exposure to past and current research underway, including an emphasis on the current flagship study: the Landscape Evolution Observatory (LEO).
 The tour can easily be made relevant to current classroom study in consultation with the teacher beforehand.

-Science Field: Biology, Earth Sciences, Ecology, General Science, Hydrology, and Physics
+Science Fields: Biology, Earth Sciences, Ecology, Marine Biology, Hydrology, and General Science

-Schedule: Teachers may reserve a time for the visit by contacting groupvisit@B2science.org.
-To make an immediate group booking, please call 520-838-6200 between 9am-4pm.
-Group bookings with less than 72 hours notice require an additional service fee of $40 and are based on availability.
+Schedule: Dates available year-round.
+Teachers may reserve a visit time by contacting email@example.com To make an immediate group booking, please call 520-838-6192 between 9am-4pm.

-Tour Cost: $10 (July - December) or $12 (January - June) per student with a minimum of 20 students; for smaller group sizes please contact us.
+Tour Cost: $10 (July - December) or $12 (January - June) per student with a minimum of 20 students.
+For smaller group sizes please contact us.

-Consider adding a hands-on, standards-based activity to your B2 experience!
-Enriching Environmental Science Lessons for Students at Biosphere 2.
+Consider adding a hands-on, standards-based activity to your Biosphere 2 experience (*additional cost)!
+Enriching environmental science lessons for students visiting Biosphere 2.: